CERTCC/Vultron/docs/howto/process_implementation.md

 ## EM Implementation Notes

+### Embargo Management and Calendaring

 In terms of the proposal, acceptance, rejection, etc., the EM process is strikingly parallel to the process of scheduling a meeting in a calendaring system.
 In [EM and iCalendar](em_icalendar.md), we suggest a potential mapping of many of the concepts from the EM process onto [`iCalendar`](https://en.wikipedia.org/wiki/ICalendar) protocol semantics.

+### Embargo Management Does Not Deliver Synchronized Publication {#sec:pub_sync}

+In our protocol design, we were careful to focus the EM process on establishing when publication restrictions are lifted.
+That is not the same as actually scheduling publications following the embargo termination.
+Our experience at the CERT/CC shows that this distinction is rarely a significant problem since many case Participants simply publish at their own pace shortly after the embargo ends.
+However, at times, case Participants may find it necessary to coordinate even more closely on publication scheduling.

 ## CS Implementation Notes